-Disease Management
+Therapy Management

 We design and administer clinical programs to maximize the benefits of pharmaceutical utilization as a tool in achieving therapy goals for certain targeted disease states.
-Programs focus on preventing high-risk events, such as asthma exacerbation or stroke, through the appropriate use of pharmaceuticals while eliminating unnecessary or duplicate therapies.
+Programs focus on preventing high-risk events through the appropriate use of pharmaceuticals while eliminating unnecessary or duplicate therapies.
 Key components of these programs include health care provider training, integration of care between pharmacy and medical health disciplines, monitoring of patient compliance, measurement of care process and quality, and providing feedback for continuous improvement in achieving therapy goals.
 The goal of these services is to improve patient outcomes and lower overall healthcare costs.

-We offer numerous products and services for a broad number of disease states in order to permit patients freedom of choice in their physician's selection of a particular prescription product as well as control over all pharmacy and medical expenditures in the most clinically appropriate manner.
+We offer numerous products and services for a broad number of disease states in order to provide freedom of choice in the physician's selection of a particular prescription product as well as control over all pharmacy and medical expenditures in the most clinically appropriate manner.
 We do not associate or promote a particular pharmaceutical manufacturer's products over another manufacturer's product within a therapeutic class unless clinically appropriate based upon our pharmacy staff's professional judgment, and always in consultation with a patient's physician.